bylexus/js-model/README.md

 ## What is js-model?

-js-model allows the definition of "Models" and collction of Models: A Model is a "blueprint" defining the shape of your business objects, for example, a Person model with name, address and other properties. js-model gives you a solid base to define and work with Model classes, and to organize them in collections ("fancy lists", arrays).
+js-model allows the definition of "Models" and collections of Models: A Model is a "blueprint" defining the shape of your business objects, for example, a Person model with name, address and other properties. js-model gives you a solid base to define and work with Model classes, and to organize them in collections ("fancy lists", arrays).